 - 2 tablespoons minced fresh parsley

 - Remove from the refrigerator 30 minutes before baking.
 Bake, covered, at 350° for 50 minutes.
-Uncover; bake 10-15 minutes longer or until a knife inserted in the center comes out clean.
+Uncover; bake 10-15 minutes longer or until a knife inserted near the center comes out clean.
 Sprinkle with parsley.
-Let stand 10 minutes before serving.
 Yield: 12 servings.

 Originally published as Italian Sausage Strata in Country Woman March/April 2003, p29